Jose1337Jose/Freenove_Robot_Dog_Kit_for_Raspberry_Pi/docs/source/fnk0050/codes/tutorial/2_Assemble_Robot.rst

 .. image:: ../_static/imgs/Chapter_2_Assemble_Robot/Chapter2_02.png
     :align: center

-M1.2*7 screws are contained in following plastic bag. :red:`If a package of M1.2*7 self-tapping screws cannot be found, it may be packed in the servo package.`
+M1.2*7 screws are contained in following plastic bag. :combo:`red font-bolder:If a package of M1.2*7 self-tapping screws cannot be found, it may be packed in the servo package.`

 .. image:: ../_static/imgs/Chapter_2_Assemble_Robot/Chapter2_03.png
     :align: center